civican/legisinfo/44-1/bills/C-8/bill_text.md

   **(1)** The portion of subsection 7304(2) of the `Income Tax Regulations` before paragraph (c) is replaced by the following:

-    **(2)** For the purposes of this section **and section 110.7 of the Act**, the trip cost to a taxpayer in respect of a trip made by an individual who, at the time the trip was made, was a member of the taxpayer's household is the least of
+    **(2)** For the purposes of this section and section 110.7 of the Act, the trip cost to a taxpayer in respect of a trip made by an individual who, at the time the trip was made, was a member of the taxpayer's household is the least of

-      the amount of **employer-provided travel benefits, as defined in subsection 110.7(6) of the Act**, that is claimed by the taxpayer in respect of the trip;
+      the amount of employer-provided travel benefits, as defined in subsection 110.7(6) of the Act, that is claimed by the taxpayer in respect of the trip;

-      the **total** of
+      the total of

-      the **amount** of travel assistance described in paragraph (a) of the definition **employer-provided travel benefits in subsection 110.7(6) of the Act** in respect of the trip, and
+      the amount of travel assistance described in paragraph (a) of the definition employer-provided travel benefits in subsection 110.7(6) of the Act in respect of the trip, and

-      **travel** expenses incurred by the taxpayer, **or the spouse or common-law partner of the taxpayer**, for the trip; and
+      travel expenses incurred by the taxpayer, or the spouse or common-law partner of the taxpayer, for the trip; and

   **(2)** Subsections 7304(3) and (4) of the Regulations are replaced by the following: